AhmetYasarSurucu/Gold_Price_Prediction_MARS_Model/README.md

    -pmethod = "forward" was used to perform forward selection to identify significant predictors.

-3.Model Performance Evaluation:
+3. Model Performance Evaluation:

-- The model summary (summary) was examined to evaluate the significance of the coefficients.
+  	-The model summary (summary) was examined to evaluate the significance of the coefficients.

-- Variable importance was calculated using the evimp function.
+  	-Variable importance was calculated using the evimp function.

-  Predictions on test data were visualized to assess their alignment with actual values.
+  	-Predictions on test data were visualized to assess their alignment with actual values.

 5. Visualization:

-o	Predictions and important variables were visualized using ggplot2 and plotmo packages.
+  	-Predictions and important variables were visualized using ggplot2 and plotmo packages.

 MARS Model Results
 Model Complexity and Performance